A Quick and Exact Method for Distributed Quantile Computation: GK Select Algorithm

+\item \textbf{Driver broadcasts correction.} The driver broadcasts $\Delta k$ to all executors, which is signed so it conveys whether $\pi$ was above or below $k$.

-\item \textbf{Candidate extraction.} If $\pi$ is low, each executor uses QuickSelect to extract the $\Delta k$ smallest values above $\pi$; if $\pi$ is high, it extracts the $\Delta k$ largest below $\pi$.
+\item \textbf{Executor selects $\Delta k$ candidates for exact quantile} Each executor runs a Dutch partition within \texttt{mapPartitions} around $\pi$.
+If $\pi < k$, each executor uses QuickSelect to extract the $\Delta k$ smallest values above $\pi$; if $\pi > k$, it extracts the $|\Delta k|$ largest below $\pi$.
+The exact quantile will be in one of the ranges from the partitions.

-\item \textbf{Tree reduction.} The extracted candidate sets are merged via \texttt{treeReduce}.
-At each step, only values within $\Delta k$ of $\pi$ are retained; others are discarded.
+\item \textbf{Reduce across executors.} The extracted candidate sets are merged via \texttt{treeReduce}.
+At each step, only values within $\Delta k$ rank of $\pi$ are retained; others are discarded.

-\item \textbf{Final selection.} After the final reduce at the driver, $\Delta k$ candidates remain, representing the gap between the approximate and exact quantile.
+\item \textbf{Driver finds the exact quantile.} After the tree reduce at the driver, $\Delta k$ candidates remain, representing the gap between the approximate and exact quantile.
 The boundary value (or its neighbor if parity requires) is the exact quantile.

 \end{enumerate}